Screen Exposure Unit

-Expose your screens lightning fast with our new home table top screen exposure unit!
+Expose your screens lightning fast with our new screen exposure unit!

-Includes: 1 complete Table Top 16" x 20" exposure unit • 1 Dark-out pressure foam pad
+Includes: 1 complete exposure unit • 1 Dark-out pressure foam pad

-The 16" x 20" table top exposure is a low cost way to step up your screen printing exposure game!
+The exposure unit is a low cost way to step up your screen printing exposure game!
 With this screen printing exposure unit you are able to burn higher quality and crisper images compared to using a halogen exposure light or the sun.

 This table top exposure unit uses unfiltered UV black light which exposes a screen much faster than halogen or photo light.
 Also by using the foam pad that comes with the unit and about 25 lbs of weight you can create the positive pressure needed to sandwich your film positive and screen mesh to the exposure glass to ensure that fine detail, halftones and crisp edges can be exposed without light working its way around the edge of the image like it would if positive contact was not sufficient.